Submit a script, web series or short film today to the Fade In Awards True Story/Biopic Competition.

 Our Winners Work!

-Welcome to the 24th Annual Fade In Awards.
+Welcome to the 26th Annual Fade In Awards.
 We’ve created nine distinct contests for you to enter, specifically tailored to the genre or format of your project.
 Submit a script, web series or short film to the Fade In Awards True Story/Biopic Contest.
-With over twenty-three years experience discovering, mentoring and promoting emerging screenwriters and filmmakers to vital industry contacts, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; create top box-office feature films and television shows (e.g., The Blacklist, Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).
+With over twenty-five years experience discovering, mentoring and promoting emerging screenwriters and filmmakers to vital industry contacts, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA & WME; write/direct hit feature films and television shows (e.g., The Marksman (2020), Your Honor, The Blacklist, Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, If Only) and; be nominated for Academy Awards (Culture).

 The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”
 “When CBS Studios producer Todd Nelson encouraged me to submit, my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.